JohnSnowLabs/spark-nlp/README.md

 | 3.0.x     | YES                | YES                | YES                | YES                | NO                 | NO                 |
 | 2.7.x     | YES                | YES                | NO                 | NO                 | NO                 | NO                 |

-- Starting 4.1.0 release, the default `spark-nlp` and `spark-nlp-gpu` packages are based on Scala 2.12.15 and Apache Spark 3.2 by default.
+NOTE: Starting 4.0.0 release, the default `spark-nlp` and `spark-nlp-gpu` packages are based on Scala 2.12.15 and Apache Spark 3.2 by default.

 Find out more about `Spark NLP` versions from our [release notes](https://github.com/JohnSnowLabs/spark-nlp/releases).